connormaas/ML_Income_Prediction/README.md

 # ML_Income_Prediction

-This paper uses machine learning classification methods to predict if a given individual’s income is above or below 50,000 USD.
+An individual's lifestyle is almost always defined by the amount of money they make.
+This makes knowledge about one’s income extremely powerful, as it gives insight to other valuable information about their life, such as their activities, lifestyle, and behavior.
+This paper uses machine learning classification methods to predict if a given individual’s income is above or below 50,000 USD based on demographic data originating from the United States Census Bureau.
+I have constructed a new model, which has surpassed (in accuracy) previously researched models on the same dataset.